N4thou/Alfred/README.md

-# Prbotv2
+# Alfred
-Second version of the Prbot a discord especially design for the discord server ParadisBlanc.
+Second version of the Prbot a discord bot especially design for the discord server Bar à divans.